MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

 We have seen that&nbsp;retrieving the&nbsp;value of&nbsp;GMSA passwords is&nbsp;quite easy.
 But&nbsp;don’t be&nbsp;afraid, there is&nbsp;no security hole in&nbsp;Active Directory.
 The&nbsp;cleartext password is&nbsp;always passed through an&nbsp;encrypted channel, it&nbsp;is&nbsp;automatically changed on a&nbsp;regular basis and&nbsp;even&nbsp;members of&nbsp;the&nbsp;Domain Admins group are&nbsp;not allowed to&nbsp;retrieve it&nbsp;by&nbsp;default.
 So&nbsp;do&nbsp;not hesitate and&nbsp;start using the&nbsp;(Group) Managed Service Accounts.
 They are&nbsp;much safer than&nbsp;using regular accounts for&nbsp;running services.

 If you want to&nbsp;play more with&nbsp;this&nbsp;stuff, just [grab the&nbsp;DSInternals module](/en/projects/).
-And&nbsp;for&nbsp;developers, the&nbsp;C# code I&nbsp;use to&nbsp;decode the&nbsp;structure can be&nbsp;found on [GitHub](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Src/DSInternals.Common/Data/Principals/ManagedPassword.cs).
+And&nbsp;for&nbsp;developers, the&nbsp;C# code I&nbsp;use to&nbsp;decode the&nbsp;structure can&nbsp;be&nbsp;found on [GitHub](https://github.com/MichaelGrafnetter/DSInternals/blob/master/Src/DSInternals.Common/Data/Principals/ManagedPassword.cs).